tckmn/snowman-lang/doc/snowman.md

 This is the documentation page for the Snowman [esoteric programming language](http://esolangs.org).

+## Design goals

+- Be as confusing as possible.<sup>1</sup>

+<sup>1: while still being feasible to learn and write a simple program in a few
+minutes.</sup>

+Snowman was named as such because it has 8 variables, and a snowman looks like an 8.
+(It's also a golf term, and I was introduced to esolangs via [Programming Puzzles & Code Golf Stack Exchange](http://codegolf.stackexchange.com).)

 ## Variables

 Snowman has eight "normal" variables.
 They can be visualized as follows: